The importance of reflection in good competency evidence

-The trainee’s ability to reflect on practice is really important.
-It will help them to progress and improve their practice.
+Your ability to reflect on practice is really important.
+It will help you to progress and improve your practice.

 ‘It is not sufficient to have an experience in order to learn.
 Without reflecting on this experience, it may quickly be forgotten, or its learning potential lost.’
 (Gibbs, 1988, p9).